TelepathyIM/telepathy-www/content/resources/developing.md

 ## I don't want to use C or C++, can I use a modern language instead?

 In many cases, yes, you can.
 Telepathy GLib can be used from many other languages (mostly scripting ones) via [GObject Introspection](https://wiki.gnome.org/Projects/GObjectIntrospection).
-Here is a list of [supported languages](https://wiki.gnome.org/Projects/GObjectIntrospection/Users) that you can use this with.
+Here is a list of [languages](https://wiki.gnome.org/Projects/GObjectIntrospection/Users) that you can use this with.

-## Discover resources
+## Further information

-Our [resources](/resources) section includes many other tutorials and guides, including information on how to [setup](/resources/setup) the components, how to [debug](/resources/debugging) when things go wrong, etc...
+Working on an application does not require you to build Telepathy from source.
+You can use packages from your distribution.
+If you, however, wish to build things from source, take a look at our **[setup](/resources/setup)** tutorial.

+While developing, you will probably find it useful to know how to **[debug](/resources/debugging)** Telepathy.

+If you wish to contribute your code to the Telepathy project upstream, then you should also read our **[contributing](/resources/contributing)** guide.

+You can also find more information, tutorials, guides, etc, in our **[resources](/resources)** section.

 ## What next?